Autodesk/pgbelt/CONTRIBUTING.md

 _Note_: the DC and DB for the above environment are [here](https://github.com/Autodesk/pgbelt/blob/main/tests/integration/conftest.py#L20-L21).

+Note: your local code will be _mounted_ to your container instead of copied.
+This allows you to edit your code on your laptop, then go into the container and run `pip3 install -e .` to update your container's `belt` binary for quick testing iterations.

 Once you are done, you can exit out of the above container.
 Then, for cleanliness, please run the following to clean up `docker` and `docker-compose`:

     make clean-docker